jcn509/pyxboxtest/README.md

     - sending fake inputs to the app without generating fake keyboard input that would potentially interfere with other applications
     - screenshots that are not affected by the size of the window
       - May not be an issue if window size is the same as the Xbox's resolution by default

+## Development
+Pipenv is used to manage the dev environment, whilst setup.py is used to allow installing the library from pip.

 ## Once everthing else is done
 - Investigate support for qemu monitor based debugging